docker/compose/docs/compose-file.md

     build: /path/to/build/dir

+    build:
+      context: /path/to/build/dir

-Using `build` together with `image` is not allowed.
+Using `context` together with `image` is not allowed.
 Attempting to do so results in an error.

+#### dockerfile

+Alternate Dockerfile.

+Compose will use an alternate file to build with.
+A build path must also be specified using the `build` key.

+    build:
+      context: /path/to/build/dir
+      dockerfile: Dockerfile-alternate

+Using `dockerfile` together with `image` is not allowed.
+Attempting to do so results in an error.

+#### args

+Add build arguments.
+You can use either an array or a dictionary.
+Any boolean values; true, false, yes, no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.

+Build arguments with only a key are resolved to their environment value on the machine Compose is running on.

+> **Note:** Introduced in version 2 of the compose file format.

+    build:
+      args:
+        buildno: 1
+        user: someuser

+    build:
+      args:
+        - buildno=1
+        - user=someuser

 ### cap_add, cap_drop